When an act of love causes cancer decades later

 The risk hit the headlines 2013 when actor Michael Douglas announced that he was being treated for throat cancer and said he believed it was caused by HPV.

-Two FDA-approved vaccines — Cervarix and Gardasil — prevent infection with HPV strains 16 and 18, which are most likely to cause cancer.
-A new form of Gardasil, approved earlier this year, adds five new high-risk HPV strains to its coverage, for even more cancer protection.
+An FDA-approved vaccine — Gardasil — prevents infection with the HPV strains most likely to cause cancer.
+A new form of Gardasil, approved in 2014, includes nine HPV strains for even more cancer protection.

-Both boys and girls are supposed to get two doses of the vaccine, starting at age 11 or 12.
+Both boys and girls are supposed to get at leasttwo doses of the vaccine, starting at age 11 or 12.

 But the CDC says only 60 percent of parents are getting their kids vaccinated.